 Citizen reservations may be cancelled at any time for emergency use of the facility.

 We strongly welcome and encourage emergency service agencies to train at the facility.
-These events may bring more training oppurtunity for our personnel or we will be happy to help accomodate your training programs.
+These events may bring more training opportunity for our personnel or we will be happy to help accommodate your training programs.

 Is there a fee?